 The environment in Zambia is increasingly hostile to anyone perceived to be an opponent of the State.
 Intimidation and harassment of activists who are seen as non-conforming or even having different views from those of government is widespread.
-The Zambian government has not held members of the ruling party to account for intimidating and harassing human rights defenders and other members of the public.
-Prominent government officials have in some cases attended trials of activists or people arrested for insulting the president.
+The Zambia government has not held members of the ruling party to account for intimidating and harassing human rights defenders and other members of the public.
+Prominent government officials have in some cases attended trials of activists or people arrested for insulting the President.
 Their presence has served to intimidate magistrates who are inclined to rule in favour of the ruling party.

-On 15 December 2017, Pilato left Lusaka fearing for his life and was offered shelter in a village after PF (the ruling party) supporters sent him a recorded video message threatening his life.
+On 11 December 2017, members of the ruling party ordered radio and TV stations to stop playing Pilato's song and instructed Pilato to stop singing the song.
+The police also prohibited his live shows.
+Pilato started receiving death threats from PF supporters on his mobile phone in the form of anonymous calls, whatsapp voice notes and videos.
+He was forced to flee Lusaka fearing for his life.
+On 15 December 2017, Pilato left Lusaka fearing for his life and was offered shelter in a village after PF (Ruling party) supporters sent him a recorded video message threatening his life.
 On 31 December 2017, he attempted to flee to neighbouring Zimbabwe but was denied exit by authorities from Zambia.
 He successfully left Zambia for South Africa, through Livingstone International Airport on 5 January.

 Pilato has been arrested before on charges of defamation of the President President Lungu after he released the song, Alungu Anabwela in 2015, which was interpreted to be targeting the president.
-Currently he is charged jointly with Mika Mwambazi (f) Sean Tembo (m), Lewis Mwape (m), Laura Miti (f) and Bonwell Mwewa (m) for disobeying lawful orders, following a protest held outside parliament over corruption in the procurement of fire tender trucks.
+Currently he is charged jointly with Mika Mwambazi(F) Sean Tembo(m), Lewis Mwape(m), Laura Miti (f) and Bonwell Mwewa (m) for 'disobedience to lawful orders', following a protest held outside parliament over corruption in the procurement of fire tender trucks.

-Name: Fumba Chama, also known as Pilato Gender m/f: Male
+Name: Fumba Chama also known as Pilato Gender m/f: Male

-UA: 94/18 Index: AFR 63/8403/2018 Issue Date: 16 May 2018
+Further Information on UA: 94/18 Index: AFR 63/8554/2018 Issue Date: 7 June 2018